Dublin International Film Festival: History

 Festival venues include the Screen Cinema, Hawkins Street; Cineworld, Parnell Street; the Savoy Cinema, O'Connell Street and the Irish Film Institute, Eustace Street.
 In 2008 Movies@Dundrum was used as a venue.
-In 2009 the Light House Cinema, Smithfield was added as a venue.
+In 2009 the Light House Cinema, Smithfield, was added as a venue.

-2008 saw a significant change to the festival's executive with Gráinne Humphreys replacing Michael Dwyer as Festival Director and Joanne O'Hagan assuming the role, formerly held by Rory Concannon, of chief executive officer.
-Michael Dwyer assumed the position of Chairman of the Dublin International Film Festival Board with David McLoughlin stepping down.
+2008 saw a significant change to the festival's executive roles: Gráinne Humphreys replaced Michael Dwyer as festival director, and Joanne O'Hagan assumed the role, formerly held by Rory Concannon, of chief executive officer.
+Dwyer assumed the position of chairman of the Dublin International Film Festival Board, and David McLoughlin stepped down.

 Over 38,000 admissions were recorded for the 2008 festival for ticketed events.
-Non ticketed events include a citywide installation Dublin on Screen to celebrate Dublin's cinematic heritage.
-The initiative featured films shot on location in Dublin and screened on the very spot that they were shot on.
+Non-ticketed events included a citywide installation—Dublin on Screen—to celebrate Dublin's cinematic heritage.
+The initiative featured films shot on location in Dublin and screened on the very spot they were shot on.

-The festival has come to be regarded as an important event for the cinema of Ireland, bringing together film-makers, actors, producers and other celebrities from Ireland and around the world.
-The festival continues to be committed to supporting film and in 2008 initiated a significant International Screen Writing Award, Write Here, Write Now.
-The winner of the award was announced at the 2009 festival which took place from 12 – 22 February 2009.
+The festival is regarded as an important event for the cinema of Ireland, bringing together filmmakers, actors, producers and other celebrities from Ireland and around the world.
+The festival is committed to supporting film.
+In 2008, it initiated a significant International Screen Writing Award: Write Here, Write Now.
+The winner of the award was announced at the 2009 festival, which took place from 12 February to 22 February 2009.

-In 2016, the original sponsors, Jameson, were replaced by Audi after thirteen years of sponsorship.
-The festival was then called the Audi Dublin International Film Festival (ADIFF) and the new sponsorship deal lasted three years.
+In 2016, the original sponsors, Jameson Irish Whiskey, were replaced by Audi after thirteen years of sponsorship.
+The festival was then called the Audi Dublin International Film Festival (ADIFF).
+The new sponsorship deal lasted three years.